TM-OBD/obd_back/README.md

 Has been done:

-- validation logic
-- logic of initialization some components during startup application
-- refactoring EngineInfoControllerV1
+- In DatabaseInit now has additional validation of fields from the database
+- Has been added the flyway
+- Has been set up logging via spring journaling (see application.properties)
+- Now use psql version 11

 **How to startup on server:**

-1. Make sure that JAVA_HOME environment in your machine is exists
+1. Make sure that JAVA_HOME environment in your server machine is exists
-2. `./mvnw clean package -DskipTests` - build a project if .jar archive does not exist in target directory
-3. Transfer .jar archive and docker-compose.yml to work directory on server (for example, in /opt/isyb)
+2. Transfer .jar archive and docker-compose.yml to work directory on server (for example, in /opt/isyb)
-4. `cd /opt/isyb`
-5. `docker compose up db -d`
+3. `docker compose up db -d` (if first time `docker compose up db --build`)
-6. `java -jar name-app.jar`
+4. `java -jar name-app.jar`